 Kids, teens, and even adults are super into the fun of nerfing and there’s no surprise in why the craze is so prominent.
 In fact, the hype is getting bigger each day.
-But have you ever wondered about the main hero of this game, the nerf gun, and asked how does that fabulous thing work?
+But have you ever wondered about the main hero of this game, the nerf gun, and asked how that fabulous thing works?

-Well, if not then finding how do nerf guns work and make games this fun will be an interesting discussion for sure.
+Well, if not then finding out how do nerf guns work and make games this fun will be an interesting discussion for sure.
 And that’s exactly what we plan to do for today.
-From the engineering principles, design elaboration to the main functionality, let’s get the whole body of a typical-looking nerfs gun for a fun discussion to feed your love for this amazing piece of a toy gun.
+From the engineering principles, and design elaboration to the main functionality, let’s get the whole body of a typical-looking nerfs gun for a fun discussion to feed your love for this amazing piece of a toy gun.

 Understanding How Do Nerf Guns Work Needs Some Basic Breakdown First!

-Now some of you are just starting new and hardly know how the gun looks like and what it is.
+Now some of you are just starting new and hardly know what the gun looks like and what it is.
 If you are someone from that early beginner phase, here’s what exactly a nerf gun is.

 Well, it’s a gun-shaped toy that shoots foams.
 The colour concept is usually pretty neon or at least bright.
 And also, you’ll find super thrilling shapes with these toy guns.
 Apart from guns, there are laser tags too that you pretty much should be able to picture as a cousin game.

 With nerf guns, you can play in teams as well as solo.
 A set of rules are there with each match and some even take it as far as playing in the absolute dark.
-In short, the gun shoot fights you see in movies get real with safe to use bullets instead and a fighting scene that’s not actually true.
+In short, the gun shoot fights you see in movies get real with safe-to-use bullets instead and a fighting scene that’s not actually true.

-But you and your friends get to enjoy the fun through it and play snippers, fighters, shooters, and cool gun occupying roles for hours.
+But you and your friends get to enjoy the fun through it and play snippers, fighters, shooters, and cool gun-occupying roles for hours.
 Now about the gun’s working mechanism and components…

 Visuals of a Typical Nerf Gun